This skeleton Halloween decor is hilarious! It’s easy and quick to put together this project using candy corn and simple craft supplies.

 And just so you know, one of my favorite parts of this whole display is the painted jack o’ lantern face on the handle.
 I just love it!

-I'd love to know what you think about my DIY Halloween decor in the comments.
+I’d love to know what you think about this Halloween craft in the comments.
 Would you make it??
 Let me know!
 I’d also love for you to check out the following holiday projects: